lupinelab/vmupdown/README.md

 # vmupdown
-A simple cweb gui Proxmox VMs & nodes.
+A simple web gui for controlling Proxmox VMs & nodes.
 Specifically for the use case of using a headless proxmox server as a workstation with multiple VMs sharing a single GPU and switching between them as required.

 ![screenshot-1](images/vmupdown-1.png)